 Dr. Nada Ahmed's research, teaching, leadership and practice interests are centered on fostering equity in urban schools and communities.
-She will be the MAT Director and Visiting Assistant Professor of Masters of Arts in Teaching in the Department of Teaching and Learning.
-Dr. Ahmed's work in fostering equity draws from her training in education including: (1) Ph.D. in Education Research from Kings College, University of London (2) M.S. in Elementary Education from Bank Street College, (3) B.A. in Psychology from Pennsylvania State University, (4) Administrative Instructional Leadership Training from Get Smarts School, (5) Learning Styles Training from St. Johns University, (6) Facilitative Leadership Certificate in National School Reform, and (7) Training in Creative Arts from The New School.
+Dr. Ahmed's work in fostering equity draws from her training in education including: (1) Ph.D. in Education Research from Kings College, University of London (2) M.S. in Elementary Education from Bank Street College, (3) B.A. in Psychology from Pennsylvania State University, (4) Administrative Instructional Leadership Training from Get Smarts School and St. Johns University and (5) Training in Creative Arts from The New School.

 Innovative technologies are a key tool Dr. Ahmed has used for transforming school culture and student outcomes towards being at the forefront of innovative teaching and learning.
-She has worked in education technology for the past four years, where she helped lead a team of instructional and leadership coaches and school partners across the United States reimagine the classroom using a personalized math model.
+She has worked in education technology, where she helped lead a team of instructional and leadership coaches and school partners across the United States reimagine the classroom using a personalized learning model.